testcomputer/testcomputer/README.md

 Keep your code neat
 Maintain simply structure
 Refactor when possible
-And above all else, leave yourself notes
+And above all else, leave yourself notes, explain the code.
 -->

 <h1 align="center">